 While we got to appreciate absolute works of art in 2019 in the form of Sekiro or Devil May Cry 5, several titles were slept on.
 I mean, great games that didn’t get the recognition they deserved.
 Whether this was due to bad marketing or poor business choices, the focus is on the actual games’ quality.
 Not the stories surrounding them.
 We will go over the underrated games of 2019 that you should check out.

 The following are the 5 underrated games of 2019 that you should check out:

 Metro Exodus captures the idea of a post-apocalyptic Russian wasteland so well, even down to how characters that have been sheltered their entire lives interact.
-The immersive gameplay was truly a step forward in how the only way to pause the game was to literally pause the game.
+The immersive gameplay was a step forward in how the only way to pause the game was to pause the game.

 All this was done in real-time, crafting, taking stock, and accessing your inventory.
 The physics, sound design, art design, and gameplay were all wasted on a terrible business decision.
 That’s a shame, and that’s why Exodus made it to our underrated games of 2019

 I feel as though a significant reason Astral Chain suffered was due to being a Nintendo Switch exclusive.
 I’m not bashing the platform in any way.
 The exclusivity of any kind will hurt any game, no matter what console they are on.

 The only way to avoid going unnoticed as an exclusive is to be from a very established franchise, such as The Legend of Zelda.
 Astral Chain wasn’t one; therefore, it went under the radar, making it an underrated game.
 The gameplay was reminiscent of Dice and a little bit of the canceled dragon game, Scalebound.